 Ekeagwu sees the AWS scholarship as validation of the effort and determination he puts into his studies.
 “It was very fulfilling to receive the award from AWS.
 I’ve applied to a lot of scholarships, and the process is very competitive.
 This has definitely taken some pressure off me by covering indirect costs such as transport and textbooks,” he said.

 “As a general motto, I always say, ‘When you work hard, you’re in a better position to benefit from good fortune.’
 That applies to this scholarship, too.
 Even though you’ll never be able to guarantee anything in life, hard work can set you up to take advantage of a lucky break.”

 Flavia Hanna Mendoza-Garcia

 Computer Science, George Mason University, Virginia

-Flavia Hanna Mendoza-Garcia is passionate about a lot of subjects, ranging from environment-protecting robotics, creative coding for websites, and effective marketing for empanadas.
+Flavia Hanna Mendoza-Garcia is passionate about a lot of subjects, ranging from environment-protecting robotics and, creative coding for websites to effective marketing for empanadas.

 Although Mendoza-Garcia is studying computer science, she wasn’t always certain this was the route for her.